 - ADA accessible ramp and stairs to give access to the park from Lawrence St.

 - New playground equipment with one structure geared toward 2-5 year olds and one structure geared toward 5-12 year olds.
-Both will be placed on 100% ADA compliant rubberized pour in place surfacing.
+Both are placed on 100% ADA compliant rubberized pour in place surfacing

 Scheig Center Improvements Continue in Appleton Memorial Park